IBen655/Open_weather_project/README.md

 ## ERROR HANDLING

-      -API request failures are logged with error messages -Database connection errors are caught and logged -Duplicate entries are automatically skipped using INSERT IGNORE
+      *API request failures are logged with error messages *Database connection errors are caught and logged *Duplicate entries are automatically skipped using INSERT IGNORE
+## SCHEDULED SCRIPT RUNNING
+     + Initiate a cron job using crontab
+     + schedule a cron job every 3 hours

 ## SECURITY NOTE

 ⚠️ Warning: This script contains a hardcoded database password and API key.
 For production use: